Samuel Spencer (DC commissioner): Early life

-Public Life
+Public life

 Spencer had limited political experience prior to his appointment.
 In 1947 he testified in favor of the Home Rule plan proposed by Rep. James C. Auchincloss and he also supported efforts to give the District representation at the federal level.
 In 1952 he was elected a pledged delegate for Dwight Eisenhower to the Republican's District convention and as a member of the GOP.
 Later that year, a few days after the election, Democrat F. Joseph Donohue offered to resign from the District of Columbia Board of Commissioners so that then president-elect Eisenhower could choose his own leader for the District.
 After a brief search he chose to nominate Spencer who was confirmed and seated in April 1953.

 Under his leadership the board had several significant accomplishments.
 They issued an order directing agencies under its authority to no longer consider race, creed or color in hiring decisions and the board also established a policy of nondiscrimination in use of city facilities.
 By the time he left office, 2/3rds of city agencies were integrated.
 Spencer also oversaw the integration of DC schools following Brown v.
 Board of Education.
 He negotiated an end to the 1955 transit strike and transitioned the privately owned Capital Transit Company into the publicly owned DC Transit, which was the beginning of the end of the DC Streetcar system.
 He reorganized Emergency, Episcopal and Garfield city hospitals into what became Washington Hospital Center, which he later served as president of.

 Eisenhower wanted to appoint him to a 2nd term, but Spencer declined and returned to practicing law.
 Like his father and grandfather he worked in the railroad industry, serving as president and chairman of the Tennessee Railroad until it was taken over by the Southern Railway in 1973.
 He then became a director of Southern.
 He also served for 25 years on the board of Riggs National Bank.

 Death and Honors

-Spencer's first wife died in 1980 and two years later he married June Byrne.
-Spencer died in 1997 of cardiac arrest at his home in Chevy Chase and was buried in Oak Hill Cemetery.
+Spencer married Dora White.
+She died in 1980 and two years later he married June Byrne.
+Spencer died on March 23, 1997, of cardiac arrest at his home in Chevy Chase and was buried in Oak Hill Cemetery.
+He had three children, Henry B., Janet and Richard.